-We offer coverage in all 50 states, the District of Columbia, and Puerto Rico.
+We offer coverage in all states and territories as noted above.
 However, there may be cost or other differences between the plans we offer in each state.
 If you move out of state or territory and into a state or territory that is still within our service area, you must call Customer Service in order to update your information.
+If you move into a territory outside of our service area, you cannot remain a member of our plan.
+Please call Customer Service to find out if we have a plan in your new territory.